AnhChienVu/VShell/README.md

 - -o, --output <file> : Specify an output file to save the results.
 - -h, --help : Display help for VShell commands.
 - -t, --token-usage : Speicfy specify the usage of token for prompt and response
+- -s, --stream: Stream the output to `stdout` in real time

 # Example